marcinjak9/apical.org-gatsby/content/pages/impatto-sociale.md

         title: >-
           The great emergency of our times is the CO2.
-Apical has decided to invest in green thanks to the partnership with Treedom, the italian company that  plants trees every day.
+Apical has decided to invest in green thanks to the partnership with Treedom, the italian company that plants trees every day all around the world.
 All of this would not be possible without the synergy within us, creators and final customers.
-          Any company that works in partnership with us is welcome  in out Forest!
+Any company that works in partnership with us is welcome in our forest!
       it:
         central: false
         cta: